• Instagram

 Our third greatest expense was restaurants for a total of $216.11.
 We enjoyed a celebratory dinner out when we crossed our wake in Stuart, Florida as well as a few meals here and there.

 Lastly, boat insurance renews every January, so we pay for January and February in January which made it double the average monthly cost and means we didn’t pay for insurance in February.
 Our “Other” category was also higher than normal as we paid for a few annual expenses including our Florida State Parks Family Pass and our Navionics subscription.
 A few of the remaining categories were pretty close to what we had hoped for.
 We continue to be flexible which has been key to “staying on budget.”
 We spent less than $100 in our Marina category because we stayed at a marina/mooring ball/paid dock for a total of 3 nights in February.
-This month was a perfect example of the power of anchoring and why anchoring is our best tool to saving money on the Great Loop.
+This month was a perfect example of the power of anchoring and why anchoring is our best tool for saving money on the Great Loop.
+We created a course, How to Anchor and Love It which includes 2 hours of video content over 15 modules, a 16-page workbook, and our Great Loop Anchorages and Free Docks spreadsheet to help you anchor with confidence.

 OUR GREAT LOOP BUDGET RESOURCES